shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 <img src='{{ site.baseurl }}/img/getting-started/extension-tab-extension.png'/>
 </p>

-However, when you go to `Screens` tab now and click `Add`, this extension won't be shown.
+However, when you go to `Screens` tab now and click on `+` next to `Screens`, this extension won't be shown.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/add-content-no-extension.png'/>
 </p>

-That's because `Add` modal shows _shortcuts_ which extensions export.
+That's because `Add screen` modal shows _shortcuts_ which extensions export.
 We need to add shortcut to our extensions.